What Is A Call Center Analytics Dashboard and Why Do You Need It?

 Are you stuck with basic contact center reporting from 30 years ago?
 Let us help you modernize your contact center information flow with vibrant, drillable and fully connected dashboards that put YOU in control of your operations.

-Or better yet, register for our webinar on January 27th to learn key recommendations and steps to put you in control of your CX transformation.
+Or better yet, watch this webinar to learn key recommendations and steps to put you in control of your CX transformation.

 Dave “Renny” Rennyson is the CEO of SuccessKPI.
 He is a passionate SaaS veteran, global executive, a lifelong learner, and the co-author of “The Art of SaaS.”
 Dave is obsessed with customer success, solving big problems for his customers, and building highly usable SaaS products that transform the customer experience.
 Prior to his role at SuccessKPI, Dave served in various senior executive roles at MicroStrategy, Genesys, Angel, Broadband Office, Interactions, Spirent, and Verizon.
 He enjoys running, reading, skiing, traveling, and trying to play Catan at times a bit too competitively with his family.